Rural Health Transformation Program (RHTP)

 There is real opportunity here.
 And with the right planning, the added responsibilities can be managed—without overwhelming the people already carrying the load.

-REDi Health: A Thoughtful Partnership
+A Thoughtful Partnership

 We serve as a facilitator and partner, helping rural hospitals make sense of RHTP requirements and translate them into sustainable action.

-If you’re beginning—or continuing—to assess what RHTP may mean for your hospital or community, it’s not too late to engage thoughtfully.
+If you’re beginning or continuing to assess what RHTP may mean for your hospital or community, it’s not too late to engage thoughtfully.
+REDi Health is here to help you think it through, plan realistically, and move forward with sustainable change.